Sydney-Informatics-Hub/cbir-screening-tool/README.md

 # CBIR Online Screening Tool

-Online scoring tool for clinicians administering the Cambridge Behavioural Inventory-Revised (CBI-R).
+This repo contains the code for https://github.com/Sydney-Informatics-Hub/cbir-screening-tool.
 The raw data required to generate some of the JSON data used in the site is not included.

 ©️ Sydney Informatics Hub, 2026.